This post is part of the series Canary Islands

 We are going to start in the Southeast, the coast of Costa Calma, where my hotel (Melia Gorriones) was located: 27 km of light-sand beaches, turquoise clear water and a stunning beach lagoon:

-Sotavento beach is located in the southeast of Fuerteventura and it is actually divided in several different sections: Playa de Barca, Playa Lagoon, El Salmo, Mal Nombre, and Esquinzo.
+Sotavento beach is located in the southeast of Fuerteventura and it is actually divided into several different sections: Playa de Barca, Playa Lagoon, El Salmo, Mal Nombre, and Esquinzo.
 Sotavento beaches are the perfect choice for windsurfers and kite surfer, as you can also find the best kite- and windsurf schools there.
-The wind is consistent, but calm and peaceful!
+The wind is consistent but calm and peaceful!
 Because of it, it will never get too hot, even when the temperatures are above 30°.
 The average water temperature during the year is about 22° and is perfect for swimming.

 Playa de Barca, Playa Lagoon and Risco del Passo